 Yes.
-Groups will be given timetabled testing slots, so you will need to confirm to your tutor that you have tested negative, as well as sending an email to firstname.lastname@example.org.
+Please confirm to your tutor that you have tested negative, as well as sending an email to email@example.com.

-I'm only coming onto campus as a one-off, or once a week – do I need to come in specially for a second test?
+I'm only coming onto campus as a one-off, or once a week – do I need to get a second test?

-If you're only coming onto campus as a one-off, then as long as you get tested on that day, you don't need to be tested again if it is not convenient to come back to campus.
-If you do wish to be tested a second time for peace of mind, you may be able to find a test site closer to where you live.
+If you're only coming onto campus as a one-off, then as long as you get tested before you attend, you don't need to be tested again if it is not convenient, unless you wish to do so for peace of mind.

-If you only have one session a week on campus, you will only need one test, but if you are working or mixing with people during the rest of the week then we advise you to get a second test if you can, either at University College Birmingham or at a test centre near your home.
+If you are only visiting campus once a week, you will only need one test, but if you are working or mixing with people during the rest of the week then we advise you to get a second test if you can.

-Do I have to get tested before I can come back to classes?
+Do I have to get tested before I can come to classes?

 What support is available if I need to self-isolate?

 We encourage all of our students to look out for each other, and to let us know if you need more support.

 If you need wellbeing and mental health support, check the Canvas page or contact firstname.lastname@example.org.
 For help outside of University College Birmingham, you can also call the mental health support line offered by Birmingham and Solihull NHS Trust.
 The helpline is available on 0121 262 3555 and is open 7 days a week, from 9am to 11pm.

 More detailed information about support services is available on our Covid-19 FAQs page.